Music Industry (Music Business & Recording Technology)

 (Nathan Edwards) Director of Recording Technology

 The Recording Technology option prepares students for careers in recording and post-production within the multi-billion dollar music industry.
-This program offers a complete recording facility including a vintage Sony mix console, a vintage and modern microphone selection, Pro tools mixing studio, and extensive digital and analog signal processing equipment.
+This program offers a complete recording facility including updated studios featuring Pro Tools and Logic software, a large-format Sony mix console, a vintage and modern microphone selection, and extensive digital and analog signal processing tools.
 The studios serve as hands-on learning centers with training in all aspects of the recording process.

-Courses cover the full spectrum of audio: Basic concepts of sound, microphones and placement, recording and mixing techniques, digital audio interfaces, MIDI production, video post-production, studio maintenance, and mastering.
+Courses cover the full spectrum of audio: The current and future landscape of the music industry, general concepts of sound, microphones and placement, recording and mixing techniques, digital audio interfaces, MIDI production, video post-production, live sound, studio maintenance, and mastering.

 For more information please contact either the Music Department Office by email: firstname.lastname@example.org or by phone (920) 424-4224 OR Director of Recording Technology, Mr. Nathan Edwards, by email: email@example.com.